murphyka/information_explorable/info_decomp.md

   </p>
 </div>

-It might be an unusual phrasing, but you'd probably understand what they mean.
+It might be an unusual phrasing, but you'd probably understand what they meant.
-You might mention the overall size or something about the rear, understanding that there is specific variation among vehicles that best distinguishes cars from trucks and other variation that is less relevant (e.g., the color).
+You might mention the overall size or something about the rear, because you understand that there is specific variation among vehicles that best distinguishes cars from trucks whereas other variation is less relevant (e.g., the color).

 The goal of this post is to build intuition around localizing information, something we naturally do to make sense of the world, and show how it can be formulated with machine learning as a route to interpretability.
-The long and short (**TL;DR**) is that **we can view the information in data as specific distinctions worth making, in that these distinctions tell us the most about some other quantity we care about.**
+The long and short (**TL;DR**) is that **we can view the information in data as composed of specific distinctions worth making, in that these distinctions tell us the most about some other quantity we care about.**

 This post presents a different take on mutual information than other intros to information theory<a class='footstart' key='other-info-resources'></a>.
 Rather than talking about the mutual information between two variables as something fixed in stone, we will introduce auxiliary variables that encapsulate some variation in a variable and compress away the rest.